BradHersh/chess-openings/README.md

 ```

-Go into the project directory on command line and run the command:
+Run the command to activate the virtual environment:

 ```
 $ source venv/bin/activate (for Mac)